-Management fees were lower in fiscal 2013 compared to fiscal 2012.
+Management fees were lower in fiscal 2014 compared to fiscal 2013.
 This was primarily due to the decrease in our exploration activities relative to last year.
-During the same period last year, the Company spent \$6.2 million on exploration, of which the majority of the expenditures was related to our joint venture projects where management fees were generated.
+During fiscal 2014, the Company spent \$0.5 million on exploration, of which \$0.3 million were related to our joint venture projects where management fees were generated.
+During fiscal 2013, the Company spent \$1.0 million on exploration, of which \$0.6 million were related to joint venture projects.